nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### `list companies` - Shows all current stored companies
-Shows all tasks currently stored in the company list.
+Shows all companies currently stored in the company list.

 Example of usage:
 `list companies`